 There is an apparent conflict of interest between federal and state agencies determining the habitability of the area, and at the same time, determining whether state and federal monies can be recovered.

 Thus far, all government-sponsored studies on the habitability of the Love Canal area have been consistently ambiguous, evasive and inconclusive.
 The most infamous of these reports was a study released in the summer of 1982 by the federal Environmental Protection Agency (EPA).
-The $4 million-plus report, claimed by its authors to be an authoritative, “state-of-the-art” stud, was hazed in controversy since its release.
+The $4 million-plus report, claimed by its authors to be an authoritative, “state-of-the-art” study, was hazed in controversy since its release.
 The report concluded, based on air and soil samples, that the ring three area was “not uninhabitable”, and as safe to live in as the control areas in Niagara Falls.

 The earliest criticism came from Representative LaFalce of Niagara Falls, who noted that the EPA had changed its mind on the question of habitability less than twenty-four hours before the report, then eighteen months late, was released.